Why Is The Nissan Skyline Illegal In The United States?

 Given that they’d already created such an incredible car, which was already legal in Japan, and also accepted in most countries across the world, the chances of it being profitable once it had been re-designed for the US market were slim.

-Not to mention that they would potentially have to make the car worse in the process, in a similar scenario to the Nissan Silvia 240SX, which didn’t come with the SR20DET that the rest of the world was gifted.
+Not to mention that they would potentially have to make the car worse in the process, in a similar scenario to the Nissan Silvia 240SX, which didn’t come with the SR20DET in the United States that the rest of the world was gifted.

 Although it probably could have passed the much-less critical testing back in the 90s, there were still complications with converting the car to left-hand-drive, since the turbochargers and plumbing were in the same location that they’d need to use for the steering column.

-Simply put, it would have been a lot of work, and since the Skyline didn’t have a broad appeal to the mass-market, Nissan simply decided it wasn’t worth the time and effort.
+Simply put, it would have been a lot of work, and since the Skyline didn’t have a broad appeal to the mass-market back then, Nissan simply decided it wasn’t worth the time and effort.

 Although we don’t have any doubts that this is true, we find the reasoning that it would most likely fail emissions testing rather amusing when compared to some of the ridiculous road-legal cars and trucks in the US.